Kentucky's Invasives and Pests of Concern Office of the State Entomologist

 Unlucky for Kentucky

-Non-native (invasives) can devastate our state and that is unlucky for Kentucky.
-Through the federal program called CAPS (Cooperative Agricultural Pest Survey), a cooperative effort between the University of Kentucky and state and federal agencies, we survey for invasives and pests of concern in the state of Kentucky.
+Non-native pests, also called invasive species, can cause serious damage to our state—and that’s bad news for Kentucky.
+Through a federal program called CAPS (Cooperative Agricultural Pest Survey), we work with the University of Kentucky and state and federal agencies to look for invasive species and other pests of concern across Kentucky.

 Hungry Pests

-Hungry pests are invasive species that threaten to harm our crops and trees.
-Left unchecked, they can devastate entire agricultural industries, eliminating jobs, threatening our food supplies and costing billions.
+Hungry pests are invasive species that can damage our crops and trees.
+If they aren’t controlled, they can destroy entire farming industries, cause job losses, threaten our food supply, and cost billions of dollars.

 Helpful Information